Crickhowell and The Brecon Beacons

 Merryfields Barn is set in grounds of two acres in a small hamlet of about 30 houses in an area called Ffawyddog, meaning ‘beech grove’.
 It is a haven for birdwatchers, with buzzards, red kites, peregrine falcons and sparrow hawks regularly flying over the property and our resident family of Tawny Owls.

 A short walk takes you to the Monmouthshire and Brecon Canal, with its newly-refurbished footpaths, narrow boats, kingfishers and bluebells.
 Further down the road is a restaurant with bar and 9-hole golf course in the pretty village of Llangattock, recently voted the ‘UK’s greenest village’, with its narrow alleyways, 13th century church and village pub.

-Less than a mile away, across the River Usk, is the charming Georgian market town of Crickhowell, renowned for its high-quality shops, galleries, pubs, restaurants and cafés.
+Less than a mile away, across The River Usk, is the charming Georgian market town of Crickhowell, renowned for its high-quality independent shops, art galleries, pubs, restaurants and cafés.
 The town is a jewel in the crown of the Brecon Beacons National Park with its own Tourist Information Centre and is surrounded by The Black Mountains and Llangattock Escarpment.

 Things to do and see near Crickhowell: